-Contract specifications for UW Capital Projects must require compliance with City of Bothell stormwater requirements for construction activities.
-EH&S, Capital Projects and Facilities Services conduct design and site plan reviews to verify that best management practices are implemented to control erosion and sediment at the site.

-For each project that requires a construction stormwater permit (disturbed area of greater than one acre), UW Bothell/Cascadia Community College will obtain a permit.
+- Contract specifications for UW Capital Projects must require compliance with City of Bothell stormwater requirements for construction activities.
+EH&S, Capital Projects and Facilities Services conduct design and site plan reviews to verify that best management practices are implemented to control erosion and sediment at the site. - For each project that requires a construction stormwater permit (disturbed area of greater than one acre), UW Bothell/Cascadia Community College will obtain a permit.

-All temporary erosion control plans (TESC) submitted with building permits are subject to approval by City of Bothell.

-Project contractors are required to have staff trained in erosion control if a TESC is required.

-Inspection of all construction sites is allowed.
+- EH&S and Facilities Services conduct design and site plan reviews to verify that best management practices are implemented to control erosion and sediment at the site.
+The UW already has other policy statements that guide sustainable building on campus. - All temporary erosion control plans (TESC) submitted with building permits are subject to approval by City of Bothell. - Project contractors are required to have staff trained in erosion control if a TESC is required. - Inspection of all construction sites is allowed.

-6. Post-construction Stormwater Management in New Development and Redevelopment
+Post-construction Stormwater Management in New Development and Redevelopment

-From the date of Permit coverage, UW Bothell and CCC will:
+From the date of Permit coverage, UW Bothell and CC will:

-- a.
-Comply with all relevant ordinances, rules, and regulations of the local jurisdiction(s) in which the Secondary Permittee is located (City of Bothell) that govern post-construction stormwater pollution prevention measures. - b.
-Coordinate with the local jurisdiction regarding projects owned or operated by other entities which discharge into the UW Bothell and CCC MS4, to assist the local jurisdiction with achieving compliance with all relevant ordinances, rules, and regulations of the local jurisdiction(s).
+- Comply with all relevant ordinances, rules, and regulations of the local jurisdiction(s) in which the Secondary Permittee is located (City of Bothell) that govern post-construction stormwater pollution prevention measures. - 2.
+Coordinate with the local jurisdiction regarding projects owned or operated by other entities which discharge into the UW Bothell and CC MS4, to assist the local jurisdiction with achieving compliance with all relevant ordinances, rules, and regulations of the local jurisdiction(s).